DotLYHiyou/Mallot/README.md

 # Mallot
-A Flash Player emulator that I will make, currently empty.
+A Flash Player emulator that I will make in Rust or Go, currently empty.